-A 1D transient two-phase numerical model has been developed to compute underpressures between the slabs and the underlying foundation.
-Detailed characteristics of the numerical model and the used equations can be found in [10].
-The model needs pressures measured at the joint entrances as input data.
-The model defines the force as:
+Numerical computations of transient pressures under a lining: A 1D transient two-phase numerical model has been developed to compute underpressures between the slabs and the underlying foundation.
+Detailed characteristics of the numerical model and the used equations can be found in Bollaert and Schleiss (2005).
+The model needs pressures measured at the joint entrances, for example on a physical model, as input data.
+This is presented in Figure 6.
+The model defines the force under the slab as:

-$$F_u = \sum_i p{ui} \cdot A{ui} \tag{5}$$
+$$F_u = \sum_i p{ui} \cdot A{ui} \tag{14}$$